r8vnhill/keen/docs/keen-core/keen-core/cl.ravenhill.keen.operators/-operator/index.md

 Represents a generic operator in an evolutionary algorithm that supports both synchronous and asynchronous execution.

-The `Operator` interface defines a contract for operators that can be applied to an evolutionary state within an evolutionary algorithm.
-These operators are responsible for transforming the state, typically by selecting, mutating, or recombining individuals in the population to produce a new state.
-The interface supports both synchronous and asynchronous operations, thanks to the use of Kotlin's `suspend` functions.
+The `Operator` interface defines the contract for operators that transform the evolutionary state within an evolutionary algorithm.
+These operators are responsible for modifying the population, typically through selection, mutation, or recombination, to produce a new evolutionary state.
+The interface is designed to support both synchronous and asynchronous execution using Kotlin's `suspend` functions.

 ## Usage:

 Implement this interface to create custom operators that manipulate the evolutionary state.
-The `invoke` function, marked as `suspend`, allows the operation to be performed asynchronously if needed, but can also be used in a synchronous context without requiring asynchronous behavior.
-This flexibility makes the interface suitable for a variety of use cases, from simple, synchronous operations to complex, concurrent tasks.
+The [invoke](invoke.md) function, marked as `suspend`, allows for asynchronous execution, but can also be used synchronously.
+This flexibility makes the interface suitable for a variety of use cases, from straightforward synchronous operations to complex, concurrent tasks.

 ### Example: Implementing a Custom Operator